Skip to Content

 Your TV randomly turning off once or twice could be because of a power outage, but if it happens frequently it may be time for it to be replaced.

-2. The Picture is Blurry
+6. The Picture Is Blurry

 If your TV’s picture quality isn’t what it used to be, your TV may be knocking at death’s door.
-Notice if the picture is blurry, fuzzy, or faded
+Notice if the picture is blurry, fuzzy, or faded.

 This often happens because the TV has been positioned in direct sunlight, or underneath a harsh lamp for a long period.
 This lighting can dim the picture, resulting in a low-resolution image.